Things To Do This Weekend in Footscray

 Footscray Milking Station

 If you want a proper brunch, this is the one.
-Footscray Milking Station does seasonal brunch with house-baked bread, locally sourced ingredients, and the kind of relaxed neighbourhood café atmosphere that bigger-name brunch spots try to manufacture.
+Footscray Milking Station does seasonal brunch with house-baked bread, locally sourced ingredients, and a relaxed neighbourhood cafe atmosphere.
 It books out on weekends, so arrive early or be prepared to wait.

-Address: 88 Bunbury St, Footscray VIC 3011 Hours: Fri–Sun, 8am–3pm Insider tip: Arrive before 9am for a walk-in seat.
-If the wait is too long, pivot to one of the Vietnamese cafés on Hopkins Street — a $10 breakfast there beats most $30 brunch experiences elsewhere.
+Address: 88 Bunbury St, Footscray VIC 3011 Hours: Fri–Sun, 8am–3pm Tip: Arrive before 9am for a walk-in seat.
+If the wait is too long, pivot to one of the Vietnamese cafes on Hopkins Street — a $10 breakfast there beats most $30 brunch experiences elsewhere.

-If you’ve got energy left, walk or take the train one stop south to explore Footscray’s neighbours.
+If you’ve got energy, walk or take the train one stop south to explore Footscray’s neighbouring suburbs.

-Insider tip: Walk from Footscray through Seddon to Yarraville for a full three-suburb afternoon.
-The total walk is about 2.5km and takes you through the heart of each village.
-Finish at the Sun Theatre in Yarraville for a Sunday arvo film.
+Walk from Footscray through Seddon to Yarraville for a full three-suburb afternoon.
+The total walk is about 2.5km.
+Finish at the Sun Theatre for a Sunday arvo film.
+For more ideas, see our Yarraville guide.

 Sunday Evening: Wind Down

-After a full weekend in Footscray, wind down with one of these:
+After a full weekend, wind down with one of these:

-- Maribyrnong River sunset — walk the trail as the sun goes down behind Footscray’s rooftops
+- Sunset along the Maribyrnong River trail as the light drops behind Footscray’s rooftops

 Footscray is one of Melbourne’s most affordable suburbs for weekend entertainment.
-Here’s what costs nothing:
+These cost nothing:

 - Footscray Market browsing (free entry, and the samples flow)

-- Footscray Community Arts Centre — occasional free exhibitions and events
+- Footscray Community Arts Centre — free exhibitions and events

 - Nicholson Street Mall window shopping